-Online retailers, product manufacturers, and brands may need to pay more attention to early stage reviews and to find a way to promote favorable reviews at that stage.
+Online retailers, product manufacturers, and brands may need to pay more attention to early-stage reviews and to find a way to promote favourable reviews at that stage.
 In the early stage of a product, consumers pay more attention to online reviews.
 After this stage, the impact of online reviews on sales begins to decline.

 Who writes Reviews?